Canadian Existing Home Sales (August 2024)

 - Real Estate

-- The MLS home price index, a more "like for like" measure, was unchanged during the month.
-Prices for both detached and condo units were unchanged.
+- The MLS home price index, a more "like for like" measure, declined by 0.1% m/m.
+Prices for detached units were flat, while condo prices fell 0.3% m/m.
+The latter was down 4.5% year-on-year, versus a smaller 2.1% drop for detached homes.

 Key Implications